Why can’t I get DSL or Cable?

-Unless you’re contracted with your local phone company, early termination liability (the penalty you pay to terminate your contract prematurely) is typically the number of months you have remaining on your agreement multiplied by the monthly reoccurring cost of your subscribed services.
-So, there is no benefit in terminating early.
-With the Phone Company, there are some services that have a predetermined early termination liability that is usually less than what you would pay if you retained the service.
+If you’re contracted with your local phone company, early termination liability (the penalty you pay to terminate your contract prematurely) is typically the number of months you have remaining on your agreement multiplied by the monthly cost of your subscribed services.
+So, there may be no benefit in terminating early–but it does depend upon the provider for your area.
+With the local phone company, there are some services that have a predetermined early termination liability that is usually less than what you would pay if you retained the service.

 Why isn’t VoIP free?

 Emails are free.
 Downloading is free.
-How come VoIP isn’t free?
+Why isn’t VoIPt free?
 Actually, email accounts aren’t free (at least business email accounts) and you need the voice equivalent of an email account to receive and place calls over the internet.
 VoIP is more complicated than email and phone calls typically need to terminate on the Public Switched Telephone Network (PSTN) – so other companies are involved – who expect to be paid.

 I’m moving, why can’t I keep my phone number?